warolv/devsecops-on-steroids/checkov-ci.md

   * CKV_AWS_49: Ensures no IAM policy documents allow “*” as a statement’s actions.
   * CKV_AWS_110: Ensures IAM policies do not allow privilege escalation.

+It’s also worth mentioning that [custom policies](https://www.checkov.io/3.Custom%20Policies/Python%20Custom%20Policies.html) can be used with Checkov; however, I’ll cover that in a separate post once I have gained more experience with them.

 Thank you for reading, I hope you enjoyed it, see you in the next post.